-TAF/Lead Professional or Soci al Care involv vement contact details (if applica ıble): N/A Name of person who harms Mr A Smith Name of both birth parents Miss A Jones s and Mr A Smith (If known) Current living arrangements Lives at hom ne with Mum Current attendance Attached Please send a copy of the pupil's attendance certificate with this form.
-How does the pupil get to and Mum brings and collects A C Any disclosures from the child said and when) d/ren that are e of concern: (please include deta ail of what was A Child has said that they w ere hurt by Do ad on his leg at home on his birth day this year.
-If you have already complete ed these folloged the se note that the and/or Perso e child/ren and include with this re wing the most recent incident yo hese are only required for the chi on who harms u can include this Brief summary: See attached d W&F sheet Known risks: Does the alleged abusing percentact or come into school Last seen at parents' evening on 3/3/23.
-No contact with A Child Any attempted abductions of child(ren)? of No Protective factors:

-Learning mentor support as required, class staff supporting as required.

-School relationship/engagement with the family:
+N/A N/A Name of person who harms Mr A Smith Name of both birth parents Miss A Jones s and Mr A Smith (If known) Current living arrangements Lives at hom ne with Mum Current attendance Attached ] Please send a copy of the pupil's attendance certificate with this form.
+How does the pupil get to an Mum brings and collects A ( Child from sch nool each day Any disclosures from the child said and when) d/ren that are of concern: (please include deta ail of what was A Child has said that they w ere hurt by Do ad on his leg at home on his birth day this year.
+If you have already complete ed these follow se note that the e child/ren and include with this re wing the most recent incident you hese are only required for the chil n who harms u can include this Date W&F completed: 1/9/2 Brief summary: See attached d W&F sheet Known risks: Does the alleged abusing person have contact or come into school?
+Last seen at parents' evening on 3/3/23.
+No contact with A Child Any attempted abductions of child(ren)?
+No Protective factors: required, clas ss staff supporting as required.
+School relationship/engagen nent with the f iamily: